Published: May 26, 2021 | Last Updated: December 6, 2024

 Conclusion

-This tutorial is a simple explanation of how to create a MOGRT file.
-You can add other motions, backgrounds, and more to these files, but it’s important to learn the basics first.
+This tutorial explains how to create a simple text MOGRT file, which you can use for elements like lower thirds or chyrons.
+You can add other motions, backgrounds, and more to these files, but it’s important to learn the basics first, although Premiere is somewhat limited compared to After Effects.

 MOGRT files are a great way to simplify your motion graphics workflow inside Premiere.

-If you got any questions, let us know in the comments below.
+If you have any questions, let us know in the comments below.

 I have tried this workaround, but If I install the mogrt, put it on the timeline, right click on it, then I can’t choose the option ‘export as motion graphics template.
 It’s grayed out.